 You can’t improve your IT processes and keep your data secure without a complete picture of your IT infrastructure.
 By conducting a network security audit, you’ll understand what is working and what needs to be improved so you can proactively get ahead of issues and improve your systems.

-A network security audit, sometimes referred to as an information security audit, is a technical assessment of your IT systems.
+A network security audit is a technical assessment of your IT systems.
 It’s conducted by a professional IT firm that uses physical processes and digital solutions to assess the quality and security of your business network environment, including your operating systems and all your applications.

 When you work with a managed IT services or IT consulting company, a network security audit is an important fact-finding step, akin to a look under your car’s hood by your mechanic.
 It’s a way for the managed IT firm to get a complete picture of your business and spot potential holes in your security that could leave you vulnerable to hackers.